dzackgarza/Notes/Class_Notes/2020/Talks/GSTopology/TalkNotes.md

 There is a canonical vector field on every contact manifold: the Reeb vector field $X$.
 This satisfies $\lambda(X) = 1$ and $\iota_x d\lambda = 0$. (?)

 Remark:
-Contact manifolds look like boundaries of symplectic manifolds
+Contact manifolds are cylinder-like boundaries of symplectic manifolds; namely if $M$ is contact then

 General open problem:
 Does every triangular billiards admit a periodic orbit?